 How Much Can You Earn As A Medical Transcriptionist?

-In the beginning a new medical transcriptionist (MT) starting out can expect to make $8 to $12 per hour.
-After a year of experience, medical transcriptionists can expect to make from $12 to $15 per hour.
-With 5 years experience or more, the pay can be $20 or even higher.
-Now, this can vary depending on the location of the company you are working for.
+In the beginning a medical transcriptionist (MT) just out of school can expect to make $12 to $15 per hour.
+After a year of experience, medical transcriptionists can expect to make from $16 to $20 per hour; a salary of about $34,020.
+With 5 years experience or more, the pay can be $22+ an hour; a salary of $47,250 or higher.
+This can vary depending on the location of the company you are working for, but it mostly dependent on your production.
 The more you improve your skills, the more you can earn.

 Most new medical transcriptionists will not start out at a high pay rate.
-However, you can make a nice living working at home as a medical transcriptionist even during your first year.
-You have to think of it this way; if you went to college and got a degree specializing in a certain career field you would not expect for your first job to be at the highest pay range.
+However, you can make a nice living working at home even during your first year.
+You have to think of it this way; if you went to college and got a degree, you would not expect the first job you started in your field to be at the highest pay range.
 That would come with time and experience.
-The same thing holds true for new medical transcriptionists.
+The same holds true for new medical transcriptionists.

 Medical Transcriptionist – Independent Contractor 1099 (MISC) – Read more about how to file and save on your taxes.

 Different Types Of Medical Transcriptionist Salaries:

 The rate of pay for medical transcriptionists can vary depending on your level of experience and your employer.

 Hourly pay – If you are an employee of a doctor or medical service you almost always receive an hourly pay or a set salary.

 Independent Contractor – As an independent contractor or employee of a medical transcription service, you are usually paid on a production basis (such as per-word, per-line, or per-record).
 There are many transcriptionists that are paid on production.
 This is why becoming comfortable with your client and typing speed are important factors in what you will earn.
 The more you type the more you make.